Sturm-Liouville operators with measure-valued coefficients: Singular Weyl--Titchmarsh--Kodaira functions

-lie in $S$ near $b$, i.e.~they lie in $\Lr$ near $b$ and satisfy the boundary condition at $b$, if $\tau$ is in the l.c.~case at $b$.
-This function $M$ is well-defined (use Corollary~\ref{cor:regtypeuniqsol} if $\tau$ is in the l.p.~case at $b$) and called the singular Weyl--Titchmarsh function of $S$.
-The solutions $\psi_z$, $z\in\rho(S)$ are called the Weyl solutions of $S$.
+lie in $S$ near $b$, i.e., they lie in $\Lr$ near $b$ and satisfy the boundary condition at $b$, if $\tau$ is in the l.c.~case at $b$.
+This function $m$ is well-defined (use Corollary~\ref{cor:regtypeuniqsol} if $\tau$ is in the l.p.~case at $b$) and called the singular Weyl--Titchmarsh--Kodaira function of $S$.
+The solutions $\psi_z$, $z\in\rho(S)$ are referred to as the Weyl solutions of $S$.